 - Follow the recommendations of the Technical Expert Group rooted in robust and evidenced work as the baseline for the criteria and improve further where needed, not going below this level of ambition.

-- Clarify that taxonomy thresholds will be tightened in line with increased ambition under the planned revision of the policy files under the ‘Fit for 55’ package in 2021.
+- Clarify that EU taxonomy thresholds will be tightened in line with increased ambition under the planned revision of the policy files under the ‘Fit for 55’ package in 2021.

 - Identify the Delegated Act as the single reference for reporting across companies, financial institutions and public authorities.

 The taxonomy, pioneered by the Commission in 2018, was presented as a science-based, apolitical tool for scaling up sustainable investments.
-Although it was intended for the EU single market, the momentum behind it has triggered the creation of taxonomies and green investment classification systems in other countries.
+Although it was intended for the EU single market, the momentum behind it triggered the creation of taxonomies and green investment classification systems in other countries.

 Without its scientific basis the taxonomy risks losing its credibility.
 If the EU taxonomy is to fulfil the promise of setting the gold standard for the sustainable industries and activities of the future, not only for Europe but globally, then it will be vital that its rules are based on science and not on political convenience.